UB-ES-2024-B1/Software-Engineering/README.md

 - **Trello**: We will use Trello for project and task management, implementing Kanban boards to plan activities.
 - **GitHub**: This repository will serve as version control and for collaborative development of the projects.
 Each student is required to submit pull requests and perform code reviews.
 - **Programming Languages**: Depending on the project, various programming languages will be used (e.g., Python, Java, etc.).
+You could find more details in the folder src/backend or src/frontend.

 ## Repository Structure